fgrosse/PHPASN1/README.md

 ```

-### Examples
+### Give me more examples!

 To see some example usage of the API classes or some generated output check out the [examples folder](https://github.com/FGrosse/PHPASN1/tree/master/examples).

-### Unit Tests
+### How do I contribute?

-PHPASN1 uses [PHP Unit](https://github.com/sebastianbergmann/phpunit).
-For some more detailed example usages you could look at the [tests folder](https://github.com/FGrosse/PHPASN1/tree/master/tests).
+If you found an issue or have a question submit a github issue with detailed information.

-## Thanks
+In case you think you already know what caused the issue and how to fix it your code contributions is always welcome.

-The old autoloader is no more used, but thanks [Robert](https://github.com/robertkoehler) for the help with the Autoloader :)
+Just fork the repository, implement your changes and make sure that you covered everything with tests.
-I also use [this nice php script](http://aidanlister.com/2004/04/viewing-binary-data-as-a-hexdump-in-php/) from [Aidan Lister](http://aidanlister.com).
+Afterwards submit a pull request via github and be a little patient :) I usually try to comment and/or merge as soon as possible.

 ## License

-This library is release under [GNU General Public License Version 3](LICENSE).
+This library is distributed under the [MIT License](LICENSE).